elliotenglish/knowledge_base/fusion.md

 ## Reaction Rate

 Reaction rate increases with temperature to a degree due to particle overcoming coulomb forces holding apart the nuclei.
 However, after a certain temperature reaction rates decreases as nuclei simply pass one another by even at near proximity.
-Without this you would have an
+Without this you would have runaway reactions.
+Generally these are experimentally determined.

 - $<\sigma v>$ - Reactivity.
-- $v$ - The mean v in a Maxwellian distribution.
+- $v$ - The mean velocity in a Maxwell–Boltzmann distribution.
 - $\sigma$ - The collision cross-section.

 ## Lawson Criterion